EvelynAML/aml-practice-portfolio/05-investigation-and-sar-writing.md

 Based on the available information, the observed activity may indicate that the merchant is processing payments for an undisclosed or unrelated business.
 The activity is potentially consistent with transaction laundering or merchant factoring, where a merchant account is used to process payments on behalf of another entity not disclosed during onboarding.

-Given the unexplained increase in transaction volume, larger transaction amounts, elevated disputes, and inconsistency with the merchant's expected profile, the activity was escalated for further AML review.
+Given the unexplained increase in transaction volume, larger transaction amounts, elevated disputes, and inconsistency with the merchant's expected profile, the activity was escalated for further AML/Fraud review.

 ---